top of page

 The Wizards' War

-The heir to the throne of Dorhan is the commander of the Dorhanian forces and the right-hand man of his father, the king.
-Aykan grew up strong and intelligent, showing early interest in matters related to the kingdom.
-His demanding father encouraged him to learn about internal and external politics, relations with other realms and their commanders, as well as maintaining contact with the army and the people.
-Aykan developed a strong and astute personality, learning to speak and listen at the right moment.
-He had a tall stature, long dark brown hair, and a well-groomed goatee that adorned his gentle features.
-Over time, Aykan and his father began to disagree on certain matters, particularly regarding the timing of when the prince should assume the throne.
-Aykan believed it was already time, while Hurmond thought more time was needed.
-Faced with this situation, Aykan began forming secret alliances in preparation for his eventual ascent to the throne of Dorhan.
+The heir to the throne of Dorhan is the commander of the Dorhanian forces and the right hand of his father, the king.
+Aykan grew up strong and intelligent, showing an early interest in matters related to the kingdom.
+His demanding father encouraged him to learn about internal and external politics, relations with other kingdoms and their commanders, as well as keeping in contact with the army and the people.
+Aykan developed a strong and cunning personality, learning to speak and listen at the right moment.
+He had a tall stature, long dark brown hair, and a neatly trimmed goatee that adorned his gentle features.
+Over time, Aykan and his father began to diverge on certain issues, especially regarding when the prince should assume the throne.
+Aykan believed it was time, while Hurmond thought more time was needed.
+Faced with this situation, Aykan began making secret alliances for the moment he would take the throne of Dorhan.

 The Wizards' War